hoangphuoc25/Engineering-Challenge-Backend/README.md

 * You will have to also build an api endpoint to then retrive the nutritional information for a given food id.
 * There should also be an endpoint to manually insert data into the database.

+### Autocomplete
+* The autocomplete must use one of the state of the art technologies (e.g. Elastic search)

 ## Judging Criteria
 * What you have produced will determine your final outcome.
 You will be scored based upon your coding style and the ability to follow "good code" [See: Google Javascript Guidelines](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)